user profile avatar

 Bio

 Hello everyone!
-My name is Sarah Hill and I'm currently a senior at the University of Missouri-St. Louis pursuing a bachelor's degree in finance with a minor in economics.
-While I love everything and anything finance and economics related, my true passion is aviation.
-When I'm not studying or working, I enjoy reading, traveling to new places, and spending quality time with family.
+My name is Sarah Hill and I'm a recent graduate of the University of Missouri-St. Louis where I pursued a bachelor's degree in finance with a minor in economics.
+While I love everything and anything finance and economics related, my true passion has always been aviation.
+Ever since I was a little girl, I've always wanted to be an airline pilot.
+When I'm not studying or working, I enjoy reading, traveling, and spending quality time with family.

 Education